 Sometimes Your Body Knows Better Than Your Pinterest Board: Lessons from the Nicoya Peninsula

 I had it all planned out.
-Costa Rica was going to be my Pinterest-perfect comeback story—you know, the kind where you post photos of yourself doing sunrise yoga on the beach with captions like "Found my flow 🧘♀️✨ #PuraVida #Blessed."
+Costa Rica was going to be my comeback story: you know, the kind where you post photos of yourself doing sunrise yoga on the beach with captions like "Found my flow 🧘♀️✨ #PuraVida #Blessed."

-My Pinterest board was basically soft porn for adventure seekers.
+My Pinterest board was basically adventure fantasy on steroids.
 Women zip-lining through emerald canopies, swimming under secret waterfalls, all looking like they'd unlocked the meaning of life and had really good Wi-Fi while doing it.

 Reality?
-I spent most of the trip looking like a plague victim while listening to what I can only describe as the Sexual Olympics happening on the patio next door.
+I spent most of the trip looking like a plague victim who could barely make it from the bed to the bathroom.

 When Your Body Decides to Vacation Differently

-By the time I got to my beachfront hotel (birthday splurge, because I'm worth it, right?), I wasn't just tired.
-I was full-on sick.
+By the time I got to my beachfront hotel (birthday splurge, because I'm worth it, right?), I was full-on sick.
 Like, the kind of sick where breathing feels like work and you start questioning every life choice that led you to this moment.

 The hotel manager greeted me with a fresh coconut and this huge smile.
 "Pura vida!
 Welcome to paradise!"